mlr77/mlr77.github.io/essays/notsosemantic.md

 I eventually managed to muddle through the steps of building an accordian dropdown text similar to what is seen on the Roblox website, and also embedded a couple videos (that would not preload), but I finally met my match when it came time to building the footer.
 That should be the easiest part of any website!
 It's just a couple columns of text.
 Truthfully, it could have been easy if I attempted a static webpage but I decided to try and make the website responsive and adjust the grid boxes as the screen size changed.
 After all, most people use a mobile device to play Roblox, or at least that's what my daughter uses.

 I looked up all the different ways to mess around with grids on the [Semantic UI](https://semantic-ui.com/collections/grid.html) website and tried for hours to get it working.
 I failed.
 One of the major drawbacks was I kept having to open the documentation to see what the "simple language" was supposed to be.
 For example, to resize something, you can use small, tiny, large, big, huge, whatever...but it's never easy to remember where you can use those and there is nothing to let you know if it's working correctly until you reload the page.
 I tried to make my padding massive, but apparently padding can only be "very padded."
 I tried to align my grids but sometimes I was supposed to use the word middle, and other times I needed the word center, or centered.
 It actually turned out to be a nightmare for me most of the time.

+Between all the time spent figuring out the grid structure and which words to use where, I finally gave up on getting the columns looking just right.
+Maybe I will try again someday when I have more time.

 This is a quote from the Semantic UI website:
 >Concise HTML